 - Te Mana Ātea

-These three models have been combined into a holistic framework that can be used by organisations to uplift hauora and the cultural competency of its members while also building mana, connections, and transparency through the Joyous platform.
+These three models have been combined into a holistic framework that organisations can use to uplift hauora and the cultural consciousness of its members while also building mana, connections, and transparency through the Joyous platform.

 Te Whare Tapa Whā